microbit-apps/microcode-v2/docs/doc-plan.md

     -   move defaults to shake event
     -   sound defaults to loud event
     -   temperature, light, and magnet default to up event
-    -   radio and variable signals have no default
+    -   radio and variable signals have no default, they fire even without a default
 -   Action defaults are as follows
     -   show_number defaults to 0
     -   show_image defaults to smiley face